SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

   [help][credentials_help] for more details
 * `access_key`: (required) access key for Sumo Logic service, see [help][credentials_help] for more details
-* `collector_name`: (required) name that will be used for locally stored registration info from previous runs or for registration in case those are not found
+* `collector_name`: name that will be used for registration; by default it is a hostname followed by UUID
 * `collector_description`: collector description that will be used for registration
 * `collector_category`: collector category that will be used for registration
 * `collector_fields`: a map of key value pairs that will be used as collector